FAQ's About BYOD

 There are essential responsibilities that come with students having their own devices.
 St. Mary’s will partner with parents to teach students how to take care of their devices and use them responsibly.
 Students won’t be using their devices all the time.
 The ultimate goal is to teach students when and where technology enhances their learning and where it doesn’t.
 There will definitely be days when students won’t use their devices.

-We will offer orientation sessions for all Middle School students at the beginning of the year, as well as special workshops for incoming Middle School students during the spring.
+We will offer orientation sessions for all Middle School students at the beginning of the year.
+Additionally, students will also learn specific skills in their classes as they are needed.

 This is dependent on the particular device and the level of care it receives.